rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 ### **5. Finish & Serve**
 Stir the protein into the gumbo and let everything meld for 15 minutes.
 If using shrimp, add at the very end and let cook just until pink.

-Serve in bowls with a sprinkle of filé powder on top and a scoop of rice if you want.
+Serve in bowls with a sprinkle of filé powder on top and a scoop of rice if desired.